Enhancement of crossed Andreev reflection in a superconducting ladder connected to normal metal leads: Discussion

 The very fact that a phase difference is maintained between the two legs of the ladder, means that a Josephson current flows from one leg of the ladder to the other in the transverse direction.
 However, this current does not interfere with the quasiparticle current that is carried by the subgap Andreev states between the two NM leads.
 In a recent experiment~\cite{pillet10} , it was demonstrated that a subgap Andreev bound state formed in a Josephson junction shows a subgap peak in conductance when connected to a NM.
 This is due to Andreev reflection and the current in the NM due to Andreev reflection does not interfere with the Josephson current that flows from one SC to the other.
-The existence of stabilised subgap modes is required to get enhanced cAR.
+The existence of stabilized subgap modes is required to obtain enhanced cAR.

-In a set-up where cAR is enhanced over ET and AR, if the bias is maintained across both the NM-SC junctions keeping the two NM's grounded, this is expected to result in a high-efficiency Cooper pair splitting~(CPS).
-Once a considerable SC~phase difference ($\pi/2 \lesssim \phi \lesssim 3\pi/2$) is maintained in the ladder, CPS can be enhanced by tuning either the chemical potential $\mu$ or the length $a$ of the ladder region, in contrast to the already existing Cooper pair splitter~\cite{cps-das, cps-schindele} which is based on Coulomb blockaded quantum dots, where two gate voltages need to tuned to a particular combination.
-In this spirit, our scheme may be less fragile to the parameters that need to be tuned to get CPS enhancement.
+In a set-up where cAR is enhanced over ET and AR, if the bias is maintained across both the NM-SC junctions keeping the two NM's grounded, this a high-efficiency Cooper pair splitting~(CPS) results.
+Once a considerable superconducting phase difference ($\pi/2 \lesssim \phi \lesssim 3\pi/2$) is maintained in the ladder, CPS can be enhanced by tuning either the chemical potential $\mu$ or the length $a$ of the ladder region, in contrast to the already existing Cooper pair splitter~\cite{cps-das, cps-schindele} which is based on Coulomb blockaded quantum dots, where two gate voltages need to tuned to a particular combination.
+In this respect, our scheme may be more robust to the parameters that need to be tuned to get CPS enhancement.
 Further, the conductances measured in the experiment reporting high efficiency CPS~\cite{cps-schindele} suggest that the corresponding cAR enhanced transconductance values are much smaller in magnitude than the values that can be obtained theoretically in our set-up.

-\acknowledgements AS thanks Diptiman Sen, G Baskaran, Anindya Das, Oindrila Deb, Aviad Frydman, Efrat Shimshoni, Pascal Simon, Ady Stern, Manisha Thakurati, Aveek Bid, Hemanta Kundu and Alfredo Levy Yeyati for discussions.
-AS thanks Abhishek Dhar for support and encouragement and {\it Infosys Excellence Grant for ICTS-TIFR, Bengaluru} for funding expenses to participate in {\sl APS March meeting 2016}, where this work was presented.
-We thank Diptiman~Sen for careful reading of the manuscript.